 Who makes DeWalt power tools?

 Quick: Who makes DeWalt power tools?
 I bet you didn’t guess Stanley Black and Decker.
 That’s by design.
 The origin of the DeWalt tools you know today is the old Black and Decker Professional line, but the parent company doesn’t want you to associate the two lines.
+They want you to associate DeWalt tools of today with the origin of DeWalt tools.
+Here’s why.

 In the early 1990s, Black and Decker looked into why their Black and Decker Professional line was struggling.
 The results of that study became a popular case study for MBAs.

 Black and Decker invented the portable drill in 1917, so it knew how to make professional-grade tools.
 It had been doing so for decades.
 But the study found that the market didn’t associate Black and Decker with pro-grade, top-end tools.
 It associated Black and Decker with consumer grade tools that were fine for household use, but not durable enough for a professional.
-Black and Decker wanted the Black and Decker Professional line to compete with brands like Milwaukee and Makita, but the market saw it as the equivalent of the Craftsman line sold in Sears stores.
+Black and Decker wanted the Black and Decker Professional line to compete with brands like Milwaukee and Makita, but the market saw it as the equivalent of the Craftsman line sold in Sears stores, at best.

 Rebranding as DeWalt

 Black and Decker executive Joseph Galli Jr. undertook a complete rebranding.
 First, they replaced the bland, nondescript black color with something more bold.
 Yellow was the only gender-neutral color not in use by a major power tool brand, so they chose it.
 Second, they scrapped the Black and Decker Professional name.
-The name was fine for consumer-grade tools, but it was too closely associated with consumer-grade tools to try to use upmarket.
+The Black and Decker name was fine for consumer-grade tools, but it was too closely associated with consumer-grade tools to try to use upmarket.

 Black and Decker owned the DeWalt trademark, which it had purchased in 1960 but stopped using in 1989.
 DeWalt still had a positive connotation among professionals, and good name recognition.
 DeWalt isn’t quite as blatant of a zombie brand as Packard Bell was, but it fits the definition.
-It was dead and gone, came back, and slapped on a product other than the one it had been known for.
+It was dead and gone, came back, and slapped on a product other than the one it had been known for originally.

 How DeWalt fits into a Goldilocks strategy

 Goldilocks marketing involves using three different brands at three different price and quality tiers.
 The idea is that most consumers think of themselves as moderates, in the middle.
 Faced with three different brand choices, a majority will take the middle.
 In this case, Black and Decker is too cheap, and DeWalt is too expensive.
-So Porter-Cable, sitting in the middle, draws sales away from Black and Decker, increasing profit margins.
+So Porter-Cable or Craftsman, sitting in the middle, draws sales away from Black and Decker, increasing profit margins.
 It may also steal some market share from DeWalt, but the upsells from Black and Decker outweigh the downsells from DeWalt.

 Some percentage of consumers will buy the cheapest option no matter what, and this strategy doesn’t affect them.
 The strategy also doesn’t affect the percentage of the market who buy the higher-end tools.